A Rosie World is exactly what it says on the tin. It’s about me, my family and our lives.

 Shalini is my daughter.
 She was born in 2005 and I can’t believe my baby girl is now at secondary school.
 Shalini is an Indian name which means modesty and I feel it’s the perfect name for her.
 At times she’s a tomboy, opting to wear a comfortable hoodie and trainers but when it comes to weddings and parties (and boy, there a lot of events for us in any given year!), she likes to be girly and feminine.
 She’s a budding photographer and I love that she finds a picture in everything.
 We recently invested in a good digital camera for her so expect to see a lot of Shalini’s shots on this blog.

 Shivam is my son.
 He was born in 2009 and is now on his primary school journey alone, since Shalini left.
 He’s a lad’s lad through and through.
 Shivam means Lord Shiva and is as powerful a name as the boy is himself.
 He loves Harry Potter, Ninjago, Power Rangers, every kind of superhero under the sun (and we have the figures to prove it!) but his biggest obsession is wrestling.
-He has over 100 figures, a wrestling ring, lots of belts and props.
+We have over 100 figures knocking around the house, a wrestling ring and lots of belts and props.
 He eats, drinks and breathes it.
 I might write a post on it one day!

 Sukh is my husband, the father of my children and my best friend.
 We met in the year 2000 and married two years later.
 One day I will tell you that story.
 Sukh’s humour is an acquired taste.
 Either you love it straight away or you grow to love it!
 He’ll always manage to find a joke or a double-meaning in something.
 He’s confident in his own skin.
 He’s a full-time cameraman and calls himself the hardest-working man in show-business!
 Forget flash cars, he’d rather have a flash gadget any day of the week.
 Oh and one more thing, which is really important to me, he can cook!